goabstract/Awesome-Design-Tools/README.md

 * [InVision](https://www.invisionapp.com/) —  prototyping, collaboration & workflow platform.
 * [Flinto](https://www.flinto.com/) — a Mac app for creating interactive and animated prototypes of app designs.
 * [Framer X](https://framer.com/) — a tool for prototyping design animations.
+* [Keynote](https://www.apple.com/keynote/) — the built-in Mac app for creating presentations that can also be used for quick prototyping (see how Apple designers [use it](https://developer.apple.com/videos/play/wwdc2014/223/) to verify design concepts).
 * [Marvel App](https://marvelapp.com/) — the collaborative design platform.
 Wireframe, prototype, design online and create design specs in one place.
 * [Principle](https://principleformac.com/) — makes it easy to design animated and interactive user interfaces.
 * [ProtoPie](https://www.protopie.io/) — piece hi-fi interactions together, build sensor-aided prototypes and share your amazing creations in a matter of minutes.